BestTimesToVisit.com Logo

 Cycling

-Cost:From £10-£15 per day for rentals.
-Look for companies like 'Outspoken Cycles' or 'Cambridge Cycle Tours'.
+Cost:From £15 per day for rentals.
+Look for companies like 'Cambridge Cycle Tours' or 'Outspoken Cycles'.

 Taxis and Ride-Sharing (Uber/Bolt)

-While not strictly transportation for commuting, punting is a quintessential Cambridge experience and a unique way to see the 'Backs' of the colleges.
-You can hire a chauffeur or punt yourself.
+While not a primary mode of transport for getting *to* places, punting is an iconic Cambridge experience and a fantastic way to see the famous 'Backs' of the colleges from the water.
+You can hire a punt and chauffeur yourself or hire a chauffeured punt tour.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.